SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + Improvement is usually imminent.
 People improve at different rates; some people are slow learners (including myself), and some people struggle with other things outside their control.
 But the fact that these people are consistent is a good indicator of their work ethic and willingness to learn.
 - + On a principle level, we cannot dissuade people from being members of the society except for equity reasons.
 The only absolute metric that a person can be judged by is their consistency and effort into the activity, and regardless of ability, these traits must be appreciated."

-Now talking about inclusivity with respect to flexibility of slots:

 ### Breadth wise inclusivity
 This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please bear with me as I yap, so that you end up with whatever belief stands at the end.**